lpod/lpod-docs/level0.rst

     WITHIN: the odf_element will be inserted as a child within the text content.

     The WITHIN option splits the text content of the container in two parts and inserts the elements between them, at a given offset.
+So if position is WITHIN, the offset optional parameter is used.
     By default, if no offset argument is provided, or if the calling element doesn't contain any text, WITHIN produces the same result as FIRST_CHILD.
     The offset argument must be an integer; it specifies the position of the